Denver dumped on, Cheyenne crushed as blizzard slams Colorado and Wyoming

 As the storm intensified Saturday, warm air was drawn from the Gulf of Mexico and clashed with the cold, dry air pouring in from the west, causing severe thunderstorms to erupt in the Texas Panhandle.
 The Weather Service received nearly 50 reports of severe weather, including 11 tornadoes.

-Around 3:30 p.m.
+About 3:30 p.m.
 Central time, two tornadoes spun up simultaneously about 15 to 20 miles south of Amarillo and were captured in a video widely circulated on social media:

-Hail larger than ping pong balls also was reported in the Texas Panhandle.
+Hail larger than ping-pong balls also was reported in the Texas Panhandle.

 The tornadoes appeared to avoid population centers.